 Enter the Baking Contest on Saturday, July 28th and show off your baking in either the youth, tween or adult division.

-This year the Fair will again kick off with the Warren Hills Club Wrestling Tournament, beginning at 8 a.m. on Saturday, July 28th.
-In addition the Miniature Horse Fun Show has moved to opening day Saturday, July 28.
+This year the Fair will again kick off with the Warren Hills Club Wrestling Tournament, beginning at 8 a.m. on Saturday, July 27th, in addition to the popular Miniature Horse Fun Show.

 Open Livestock Competitions include beef cattle, steer, and dairy shows.
 Horse Shows include Western and English riding styles.
 Students involved in 4-H and FFA programs are invited to participate in a variety of horse, livestock, small animal and even archery contests and competitions throughout the 8-day event.